FedericoAguirre/ms-session-counter/README.md

 ![Results](docs/img/perf_06.png)

-Test was executed at a Macbook pro with the nexts characteristics:
+Test was executed at a Macbook pro with the next characteristics:

 |Feature|Value
 |-|-|